-Biomedical Cores complement the research interests of the CSIBD investigators and promote research in areas of recognized priority in advancing the understanding of IBD.
+Biomedical cores complement the research interests of CSIBD investigators and promote research in areas of recognized priority in advancing the understanding of IBD.